plone/training/eggs2.rst

     $ cd src
     $ ../bin/mrbob -O starzel.votable_behavior bobtemplates:plone_addon

-We press :kbd:`Enter` to all questions *except* our personal data and the Plone-version.
+We press :kbd:`Enter` to all questions *except* our personal data and the Plone version.
 Here we enter :kbd:`5.0a3`.